mpyatt/alx-airbnb-database/normalization.md

 ## Objective

-Apply normalization principles to ensure the database schema is in **Third Normal Form (3NF)** by eliminating redundancy, ensuring data integrity, and reducing update anomalies.
+Apply normalization principles to ensure the database schema adheres to **Third Normal Form (3NF)** by eliminating redundancy, ensuring data integrity, and reducing update anomalies.

 ## Overview of Normal Forms